Hariom01010/data-migration-script/readme.md

-# Data Migration Script: Fix Missing Team Creator Roles
+# Data Migration Script: Fix Missing/Incorrect Team Roles
 Date: September 21, 2025

 Author: Hariom Vashista

 Status: Ready for Execution

 ## Overview
 This script is a one-time data migration tool designed to correct a data inconsistency issue in both our MongoDB and PostgreSQL databases.